Program Overview

 Lunch: 20 minutes

-There will be time for snack breaks during both programs
+There will be time for snack breaks during both programs, please let our educators know if you would like to take snack break.

 Please see this example schedule for a typical visit.